Mathematical Methods in Physics II

-The unifying theme this course is linear algebra.
-This course demonstrates the far reaching ideas of linear algebra in physics while building necessary mathematical foundations for other physics courses.
+The unifying theme of “Mathematics for Physics 2” is linear algebra.
+This course aims to demonstrate the far reaching ideas of linear algebra in physics while building necessary mathematical foundations for other physics courses.

 Finally, differential equations will also be cast in the linear algebra language, and we will look at transformations of functions by linear differential operators, and solutions of linear differential equations as functions in a linear vector space.